CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

      > **Note** : **Destroy** function will be present at the end of the **PrioritZDnDRanking** class.

-22. After completing all the steps, make sure to replace the existing code in your `index.ts` file with the following code to avoid any errors:
+22. After completing all the steps, replace the existing code in your `index.ts` file with the following code to avoid errors.
+Then, press **CTRL + S** to save the file.:

     ```
     import { IInputs, IOutputs } from "./generated/ManifestTypes";